Finding the perfect handbag – our favourite makers share their thoughts

 Before having my business I always found it very difficult to find attractive vegan bags.
 Certain other brands of oilcloth bags always use leather for fobs and detailing so they were not what I would ever buy.
 Animal free design is very important to me and the ethos behind my brand.
 Long straps are always necessary for me as I am tall and a good rivet or two always makes a bag strong and lasting.

 I always use top quality linings in my bags which are double bonded meaning that they also repel any liquid.
-I have used my shoulder bag for beach trips as it is waterproof inside and out so perfect for those days by the sea.
+My shoulder bag is perfect for for beach trips as it is waterproof inside and out so perfect for those days by the sea.

-What’s so inspiring about Sarah Haran (listed in the FBWL directory here) is how she made the leap from high flying exec at a major IT company to follow her passion instead… to design and make the perfect handbags for working women.
+What’s so inspiring about Sarah Haran is how she made the leap from high flying exec at a major IT company to follow her passion instead… to design and make the perfect handbags for working women.
 The bags she felt her lifestyle demanded, but she couldn’t easily find.

 Sarah enrolled herself on a training course in handbag design and leatherwork that culminated in an apprenticeship with the Creative Director of Mulberry.
 She now designs and makes her own beautiful collection of high quality eco-conscious leather bags and accessories.
 Handmade in Britain, many of Sarah’s designs are customisable to adapt to the varied needs of the women who buy them.
 I asked her to share her thoughts on what finding the perfect bag means to her...

 ‘As my customer base has grown I have become more aware of how important a handbag is to my customers.
 It can say so much about you and your style.
 Our choice of handbag is so personal and the type you choose is personality driven.
 When observing my customer’s handbag choice, I have noticed that there are certain customers that prefer a certain type.
 For instance: